rgcgithub/regenie/docs/docs/overview.md

 predictions from that model as an offset when fitting the logistic regression model.

-### Step 2 : Association testing
+### Step 2 : Single-variant association testing

-In Step 2 a larger set of markers are tested for association with the trait (or traits).
+In Step 2, a larger set of markers are tested for association with the trait (or traits).
 As with Step 1, these markers are also read in blocks of \(B\) markers, and tested for association.
 This avoids having to have all markers stored in memory at once.